arlac77/gitea-repository-provider/README.md

 ### list

-List all pull request for a given repo result will be filtered by source branch, destination branch and states
+List all pull request for a given repo.
+Result will be filtered by source branch, destination branch and states.

 #### Parameters